 Effective in November, 2014, penalties were added for young and new drivers (under the age of 21), which are even tougher.
 In addition to the above, license suspension ranging from 120 days to one full year is required.

 Despite the law, many drivers continue to drive while distracted.
-Accidents still occur at a high rate.
+Accidents still occur at a high rate as drivers fail to comply with the law.
 As skilled personal injury lawyers, we will promptly investigate the accident, obtain cellphone records and analyze them to find out if the driver who hit you was on the phone at the time of the accident.
 If so, your claim immediately becomes stronger.

 While cellphone use is perhaps the most frequent form of distracted driving, there are many other behaviors that result in auto accidents every year.
 At Gelber & O’Connell, LLC, we have handled distracted driving claims involving: